MaestroOfAutomation/nhk-weather-parser/README.md

 python run.py
 ```

-The script will run continuously, checking the time and executing the weather reporting workflow at 14:35 each day.
+The script will run continuously, checking the time and executing the weather reporting workflow at the configured time each day (default: 16:00 UTC).
 You can use tools like `nohup`, `screen`, or `tmux` to keep the script running in the background:

 ```bash
 # Using nohup